Try These Twists on Classic Thanksgiving Recipes and Never Look Back

 Roasted Squash, Caramelized Fig, and Feta Salad

-The autumnal salad to end all autumnal salads, this squash and fig concoction is just as delish as it is photogenic.
-Serve up buffet-style with the main course or as a quick appetizer to get those greens in.
+The autumnal salad to end all autumnal salads, Half Baked Harvest’s squash and fig concoction is just as delish as it is photogenic.
+Serve it up with the turkey or as an appetizer to get those greens in between bites of stuffing.

 Sage Brown Butter Mashed Potatoes